miteshkumar77/chatExtension/README.md

 ### Server:

-1. If you want to run the single server version, stay on the `main` branch, otherwise checkout the `distribution` branch.
-The rest of the steps are the same for both (Currently only `distribution` works.
-Need to do some refactoring to enable the single server model as well).
-2. Issue `docker build -t wsapp:latest ./server/` to build an image of the server
+1. Issue `docker build -t wsapp:latest ./server/` to build an image of the server
-3. Issue `docker build -t revproxy:latest ./reverseproxy` to build an image of the Nginx reverse proxy
+2. Issue `docker build -t revproxy:latest ./reverseproxy` to build an image of the Nginx reverse proxy
-4. Issue `docker-compose up` to launch a number of application instances, the Nginx reverse proxy, and the redis instance
+3. Issue `docker-compose up` to launch a number of application instances, the Nginx reverse proxy, and the redis instance
-5. One can add more application instances by simply adding more
+4. One can add more application instances by simply adding more
 ```
 wsn:
     image: wsapp:latest